These 19 Bucket-List Worthy State Parks That Rival Any Of The Country’s National Parks

 Tettegouche State Park is a magnificent Minnesota state park nestled on the banks of Lake Superior.
 It covers more than 9,000 acres along the North Shore, making it a must-visit destination for nature lovers in this far-north region of the state.
 Regardless of where you live (Minnesota or otherwise), it's worth discovering, though.
 With its rocky cliffs, rushing waterfall, and amazing views of Lake Superior, Tettegouche State Park is a picturesque park that represents the best and most beautiful features of the Land of 10,000 Lakes.

 It's almost incomprehensible that Valley of Fire State Park, a natural wonderland of fiery red sandstone formations, is hiding just beyond the bright city lights of Las Vegas.
 In addition to being the most visually stunning Nevada State Park, it's also the state's oldest.
 The Civilian Conservation Corps began work on the land in 1933 and it was officially designated a state park in 1935.
 During your first visit, you'll instantly understand why the park received its name.
 Consisting of nearly 46,000 acres, vibrant, violently red rock formations stretch for as far as the eye can see.
 It's an astonishing spectacle to witness with your own eyes; a moving experience you won't soon forget.
+Visit and you'll see why it's among the best state parks in the US.

-Hailed as the "Grand Canyon of Texas," Palo Duro Canyon is the second largest canyon in the country.
+Hailed as the "Grand Canyon of Texas," Palo Duro Canyon is the second-largest canyon in the country.
 Within the eponymous state park, there are numerous ways to explore the canyon, starting with its 30 miles of trails.
 This canyon is 120 miles long and 20 miles wide, and is up to 800 feet deep in some areas.
 A place of immense history, you can see the beautiful colors of four geologic layers painted on the colossal canyon walls.
 The canyon began forming a million years ago -- but the walls of the canyon tell a much older geologic story, one that began 250 million years ago!
 Prepare to experience total awe and wonder at this Texas State Park.

 Caddo Lake State Park is an otherworldly expanse that is certainly not what most envision when conjuring up images of Texas.
 If it helps, this Texas State Park straddles the lines between Texas and Louisiana, which certainly explains the landscape a bit.
 Because the landscape?
 It's dramatic, lush, and, frankly, a bit unsettling.
 Caddo Lake is not only the sole natural lake in Texas, but also the world's single-largest bald cypress forest.
 Thick Spanish moss hangs down into the water, creating a hauntingly beautiful scene guaranteed to capture the imaginations all who experience it.